anagovitsyn/nocode-app-platform/README.md

-# OwnApp
+# Own App
 Is it possible to get compiled complete mobile application?

 Yes.
 Currenly android fully supported.
 And the only restriction for iOS - to have:
 -	installed signing tools and Mac computer.
 In all the rest the procedure of generating of an app is the same.
--	Logic is not yet supported, but there are a lot UI features to play with, including in app navigation.
+-	Logic is not yet supported, but there are a lot UI features to play with, including in-app navigation.

 Is mobile constructor published?
 Yes.